-There are times in our lives when we wake and a realization comes to us that we hurt all overold_garden or that we can’t remember the name of a common object.
+There are times in our lives when we wake and a realization comes to us that we hurt all over or that we can’t remember the name of a common object.
 We quickly determine that we need to take a pill of one kind or another as a remedy for our maladies.
 Within minutes, we’ve swallowed the pill and have moved on with our day.
 It’s usually just that easy.

 That thought crossed my mind today while I was writing the history of one of my ancient ancestors who died at a relatively young age after a decade of misery due to a variety of ailments.